-In 2013, the Ministry of Education released Policy/Program Memorandum 155 | Education in Ontario: policy and program direction | ontario.ca.
-This PPM outlines that teachers, principals and school board staff share a collective responsibility and accountability for student achievement and, in their respective roles, exercise their professional judgement.
+In 2013, the Ministry of Education released Policy/Program Memorandum 155:

+Diagnostic Assessment in Support of Student Learning.
+PPM 155 outlines that teachers, principals and school board staff share a collective responsibility and accountability for student achievement and, in their respective roles, exercise their professional judgement.